Strategies for Success

 To be prepared for classes, you should come armed with your textbook(s) in hand, a notebook, folder and something to write with.
 It isn’t enough to just show up to class physically; you must also be mentally prepared for class.
 This means getting enough rest, exercise and good nutrition.
 In addition, you should always read the class assignments ahead of time and be prepared to participate in class!

 Make sure you have your textbooks for the first day of class.
-If you purchase your books from the Westmoreland bookstore, keep your receipt and do not remove any shrink-wrapping until you have confirmed that you purchased the correct book.
-If you purchase your books elsewhere, make sure to do so well in advance of the semester so you are ready to go the first day of class.
+Keep your receipt and do not remove any shrink-wrapping until you have confirmed that you purchased the correct book.

 Know your instructor’s class policies